kubernetes-hy/kubernetes-hy.github.io/data/faq.md

 ### How to get the DwK certificate?

 [Submission system](https://studies.cs.helsinki.fi/stats/courses/kubernetes2024/) will have the certificate for you when you have submitted all of the exercises.

+### When is the deadline?

+Deadline for the exercises is 31st January 2025.